 Being charitable and donating to others gives your business the opportunity to help your community and set a good example for others.
 You can pick a particular organization or donate to several.
-When it comes time to do your taxes, however, charitable donations can make things a little more complex.
+When it comes time to do your taxes, however, can make things a little more complex.
 But following a few key guidelines can help you get the right deductions and file your taxes correctly.

 Research and plan ahead: It’s important to research the organizations you plan to donate to.
 Not just to make sure your donations are properly used, but also to ensure that the recipient is recognized by the IRS as a charitable organization.
 If you donate to an organization that is not recognized by the IRS, you cannot deduct your donation.
 The rules vary depending on the type of business you have, so be sure to also research the specific tax laws for your business.